Bubobubobubobubo/sardine/docs/documentation/sardinopedia/basic_swimming_lessons.md

 - Use a very fast recursion speed (`1/8`, `1/16`, `1/32`), usually constant (no patterning).

-- Play a lot with silences and with the arguments `iterator, div, rate`.
+- Play a lot with silences and with the arguments `iterator, divisor, rate`.

 ### Fast swimming template